Sindhu Jagadamma’s Impact on STEM and the UTIA Community

 By Lily Rutherford

 In November 2025, Sindhu Jagadamma received the Women in Science National Mentoring Award at the Crop, Agronomic, Environmental and Soil Sciences (CANVAS) Conference in Salt Lake City, Utah.
-Jagadamma is an associate professor of soil science at UTIA, and throughout her time here, has heavily impacted those around her.
-In her role, she mentors students and leads the Sustainable Soil Management Lab.
-This award is not only a significant accomplishment for Jagadamma, but also for women in STEM on a broader scale.
+Jagadamma is an associate professor of soil science at UTIA and an alumna of the Smith Global Leadership (SGL) Fellows Program’s 2022-2023 cohort.

 “This award means a great deal to me, as the opportunity to mentor students was one of the main reasons I chose an academic career.
-Growing up as a girl child of parents who had no formal education, I have always been thrilled by the chance to work with female and non-traditional students.
-What makes this award even more meaningful is that three of my former women mentees took the initiative to nominate me.”
+Growing up as a child of parents who had no formal education, I have always been thrilled by the chance to work with female and non-traditional students.
+What makes this award even more meaningful is that three of my former female mentees took the initiative to nominate me.”

 “To young women who feel they don’t fit the traditional mold of a researcher, I would first say, be exactly who you are.
 You should never feel pressured to change yourself to fit someone else’s idea of what a scientist should be.
 Instead, embrace your strengths and focus on making steady, intentional progress in the areas where you want to grow.”